TheTexta/obsidian-main/Psychology/Social Psychology/Personal Control.md

+#flashcards
-The extent to which a person can resist [[Social Control]] in a given situation
+Personal control::The extent to which a person can resist [[Social Control]] in a given situation